feelings of awkwardness or dread my accompany one's attendance at a wake or funeral.

 What to Do, Say, and Wear at Funerals - "Funerals for Dummies", with a quick fact sheet on at funerals and burials, appropriate dress and attire, and more on Catholic, Jewish, and Buddhist ceremonies.

-How to Write a Condolence or Sympathy Note - Squidoo guide
+How to Write a Condolence or Sympathy Note - Here's an expert Hallmark guide

-with a directory of helpful resources from around the Web detailing instructions on proper address, wording, and closing for creating a meaningful expression of condolence or sympathy.
+with proper address, wording, and closing for creating a meaningful expression of condolence or sympathy, plus what NOT to write in a sympathy card.

-How to Dress for a Funeral - Wikihow guide with an extensive
+How to Dress for a Funeral - Check out this Wikihow guide with an extensive

 list of do's and don'ts for proper funeral attire that takes into account children's attendance, the weather, the solemnity